paularamo/cvpr-2022/index.md

 1. Motivation.
 Trend, edge-computing, and real-world scenarios for DL deployment and optimizations.
 2. OpenVINO Training Extensions definition, architecture, and use cases.
-3. Step-by-step tutorial on how to integrate an existing project with OTE tools for getting significant speedup.
+3. Step-by-step tutorial on how to integrate to train a new model using OTE tools for getting significant speedup.
-4. Optimization using NNCF and POT.
+4. Step-by-step tutorial on how to integrate to train/optimize a new model using NNCF and POT.
 Hands-on experience.
 5. Evaluate and deploy your solution as an edge-computing system.
 The real case for object detection and instance segmentation on Intel Hardware (e.g. Xenon Server Processors, Gen 12th Mobile processors, and Integrated Graphics Processors).

 ### References